CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/DHCP-Snooping.md

 ## <h>nv set bridge domain \<domain-id\> dhcp-snoop6 vlan \<vid\> trust \<interface-id\></h>

-Configures a trusted interface.
+Configures a trusted interface for IPv6.
 Cumulus Linux allows DHCP offers from only trusted interfaces to prevent malicious DHCP servers from assigning IPv6 addresses inside the network.
 The interface must be a member of the bridge you specify.

 ### Command Syntax